SamMans/PHRASE/benchmarking/readme.md

 python3 train.py --model "add type of training model here: lstm, cnn-lstm, convGRU, gnn, transformer" --path /path/to/dataset --model lstm --ratio "desired ratio: training freq. / test freq."
 ```

-note 1: remove "..." and add your desired option
+**Note 1:** remove "..." and add your desired option

-note 2: training freq. is the sensory sampling frequency of the training set's IMUs
+**Note 2:** training freq. is the sensory sampling frequency of the training set's IMUs

-note 3: test fre. is the expected sensory sampling frequency of the test set
+**Note 3:** test fre. is the expected sensory sampling frequency of the test set

-note 4: the ratio is not required for PHRASE's MATLAB training code because PHRASE adapts naturally to any frequency
+**Note 4:** the ratio is not required for PHRASE's MATLAB training code because PHRASE adapts naturally to any frequency

 ### `util/benchmarkTrain.py`
 Contains the `BMtrainer` class responsible for: